MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/getting-started-with-universal-drivers.md

 A Universal INF file is an INF file that only uses the [INF syntax supported on the UWP-based editions of Windows 10](../install/using-a-universal-inf-file.md#which-inf-sections-are-invalid-in-a-universal-inf-file).

-Any binaries referenced by the Universal INF file must use only API and DDI interfaces that are included in UWP-based editions of Windows 10.
+Any binaries referenced by the Universal INF file must use only device driver interfaces (DDI) that are included in UWP-based editions of Windows 10.

-A driver binary must call only device driver interfaces (DDIs) that are part of UWP.
 These DDIs are marked as **Universal** on the corresponding documentation reference pages.
 The driver binary can use [KMDF](../wdf/index.md), [UMDF 2](../wdf/getting-started-with-umdf-version-2.md) or the Windows Driver Model (WDM).

 Other binaries contained in your Universal Windows driver must pass the [API validation tests](../devtest/infverif.md).